-- · provide compensation that is competitive in the market in which we compete for employees; - · reward employees for performance; - · share the risks and rewards of our business with our employees; - · align the interests of our employees with the interests of our stockholders; and - · compensate our employees in a manner that is efficient and affordable for VIVUS.
+- provide compensation that is competitive in the market in which we compete for employees; - reward employees for performance; - share the risks and rewards of our business with our employees; - align the interests of our employees with the interests of our stockholders; and - compensate our employees in a manner that is efficient and affordable for VIVUS.

 In determining the compensation for our executive officers, we consider a number of factors, including information regarding comparably sized companies in the biotechnology, medical devices and pharmaceutical industries in the United States.
-We also consider the level of the employee, the geographical region in which the employee resides and the employee's overall performance and contribution to VIVUS.
-Especially with respect to the compensation of our Chief Executive Officer and our Chief Financial Officer, we also consider the company's performance and the anticipated difficulty of replacing the executive officer with someone of comparable experience and skill.
+We also consider the seniority level of the employee, the geographical region in which the employee resides and the employee's overall performance and contribution to VIVUS.
+Especially with respect to the compensation of our Chief Executive Officer and our Chief Financial Officer, we also consider the Company's performance and the anticipated difficulty of replacing the executive officer with someone of comparable experience and skill.

-For example, we considered a number of factors in setting the 2007 compensation for our Chief Executive Officer and our Chief Financial Officer, including the progress of the clinical trials and the submission of a New Drug Application for EvaMist, the announcement of Phase 2 results for Qnexa, the raising of \$44.5 million through the sale of the company's common stock and the price of the company's common stock.
+For example, we considered a number of factors in setting the 2007 compensation for our Chief Executive Officer and our Chief Financial Officer, including the approval of the New Drug Application for Evamist, the licensing of our rights to Evamist for up to \$180 million and the initiation of the phase 3 trial of Qnexa, our product to treat obesity.
 Accordingly, we increased the base salary of our Chief Executive Officer and our Chief Financial Officer's compensation by 5.1% and 5.0%, respectively, in 2007.
-In addition, our Chief Executive Officer and Chief Financial Officer will be entitled to receive cash bonuses of up to 45% and 35% of their base salaries, respectively, if certain corporate objectives are achieved for 2007.
+In addition, our Chief Executive Officer and Chief Financial Officer were entitled to receive cash bonuses of up to 45% and 35% of their base salaries, respectively, if certain corporate objectives were achieved for 2007.
+For 2007, 80% of the original objectives as established at the beginning of the year were met; however, there were many additional accomplishments by management in 2007 that were not part of the originally envisioned corporate objectives.
+Given these circumstances, the Compensation Committee elected to pay the cash bonuses for 2007 at the 100% level.